 The shot echoed through the woods.
-It seemed a vulgar sort of sound.
+It was a vulgar sort of sound.
 The silence among the trees felt somehow sacred to Jilian, and to penetrate it with gunfire felt obscene.
 The buck lay on the ground, a pool of crimson beginning to pool beneath his noble frame.
 He did not move, and Jilian was glad that she had ended his life swiftly.
-To watch an animal twist and scream as it died was not a pleasure for Jilian, unlike certain others in her occupation.

 “You are wanted,” he said in a monotone voice.